-- 1. A citizen requesting traffic calming improvements will fill out a Request for Traffic Calming Measures form available in the Town Engineering Department and on the Town web site. - 2.
-Upon receipt of a properly completed Request form, the Engineering Department will determine an applicable "service area" surrounding the requested traffic calming site(s) and will provide the requesting citizen with a Petition form to be signed by interested property owners within the designated service area.
+- 1. A citizen requesting traffic calming improvements will fill out a Request for Traffic Calming Measures form available in the Town Public Works Department and on the Town web site. - 2.
+Upon receipt of a properly completed Request form, the Town's Transportation Management Team will review the initial request to make sure that the requested streets for traffic calming measures does not reduce response time for emergency service providers.
+The Public Works Department will determine an applicable "service area" surrounding the requested traffic calming site(s) and will provide the requesting citizen with a Petition form to be signed by interested property owners within the designated service area.
 The size and extent of the service area will take into consideration the type of traffic calming project being proposed, the layout and type of properties in the vicinity, and the characteristics of the street network surrounding the proposed project site(s).
 Depending on the circumstances, the service area may include: - All properties abutting the proposed street segment to be modified. - All properties on adjacent street(s) with ingress/egress only possible via the modified street segment. - All properties on adjacent street(s) that have alternative points of ingress/egress but will be otherwise affected by the modified street segment.